aws-greengrass/aws-greengrass-lite/spec/libraries/ggconfiglib.md

     - [ggconfiglib-3.1] The library will return GGCONFLIB_EFAILURE when the requested key is not found.
     - [ggconfiglib-3.2] The library will return GGCONFLIB_EFAILURE when the requested keypath is invalid.
     - [ggconfiglib-3.3] The library will return GGCONFLIB_EFAILURE when the requested component is not found.
-    - [ggconfiglib-3.4] The library will return GGCONFIGLIB_EOK when the existing value is updated.
+    - [ggconfiglib-3.4] The library will return GGCONFLIB_EOK when the existing value is updated.
 4. [ggconfiglib-4] The library can add components to the configuration
     - [ggconfiglib-4.1] The library will return GGCONFLIB_EFAILURE if the component is already in the list.
-    - [ggconfiglib-4.2] The library will return GGCONFIGLIB_EOK when the new component is added.
+    - [ggconfiglib-4.2] The library will return GGCONFLIB_EOK when the new component is added.
 5. [ggconfiglib-5] The library can delete components from the configuration
     - [ggconfiglib-5.1] The library will return GGCONFLIB_EFAILURE when the requested component is not found.
-    - [ggconfiglib-5.2] The library will return GGCONFIG_EOK when the component is deleted.
+    - [ggconfiglib-5.2] The library will return GGCONFLIB_EOK when the component is deleted.
 6. [ggconfiglib-6] The library can call callbacks when key values change.
     - [ggconfiglib-6.1] The library will return GGCONFLIB_EFAILURE if the requested subscription key is not found.
     - [ggconfiglib-6.2] The library will return GGCONFLIB_EFAILURE when the requested keypath is invalid.
     - [ggconfiglib-6.3] The library will return GGCONFLIB_EFAILURE when the requested component is not found.
-    - [ggconfiglib-6.4] The library will return GGCONFIG_EOK when the subscription callback is installed.
+    - [ggconfiglib-6.4] The library will return GGCONFLIB_EOK when the subscription callback is installed.
     - [ggconfiglib-6.5] The library will accept a NULL callback reference to disable notifications.

 ## Library API